brendanchambers/setup_local_ubuntu/README.md

 > `01:00.0 3D controller: NVIDIA Corporation GP107M [GeForce GTX 1050 Ti Mobile] (rev a1)`

 ### 3.
-use miniconda to more easily and flexibly manage cuda and cudnn:
+use miniconda to more easily and flexibly manage cuda and cudnn (be sure to buy a license for commercial projects):
 - download
 `pushd ~`
 `curl -O https://repo.anaconda.com/archive/Miniconda3-latest-Linux-x86_64.sh`